PALAWAN • PHILIPPINES

-- Full payment is due 30 days prior to start date.
+- The remaining balance is divided into three additional payments with the full payment due 30 days prior to the adventure's start date.

 Flights from NYC direct to Manila for our dates are only $750 as of October 12th, 2018.
 Once in Manila we'll be taking AirSwift to El Nido airport which is $200 roundtrip.
 You are responsible for meeting us at our designated hotel in El Nido.
 We will recommend specific flights soon.

 Now, typically we take care of you on our adventures but this trip is a little different as it requires you to be aware of your surroundings.
 We require everyone to take out their own travel insurance.
 It is ok if you are not a strong swimmer just let us know.
 Everyone will get a safety orientation on the trip.

 A rash gaurd to help protect against small criters stinging you in these tropical waters will help.
 So will rash shoes for the reefs we'll be exploring.

 Dehydration is a common cause of accidents and feeling unwell.
 You will be required to bring your own refillable water bottle and drink lots of water.